This model helps us create searchable clinical questions before we start looking at the literature.

-Scenario: You have a female patient who has recently been diagnosed with SLE.
-Her rheumatologist suggested she start on Plaquenil for her joint pain, but she is interested in alternative therapies because she heard about success a neighbor had with turmeric tea.
+Scenario: You have an adult, female patient who has recently been diagnosed with SLE.
+Her NP suggests she start on Plaquenil for her joint pain, but she is interested in alternative therapies because she heard about success a neighbor had with turmeric tea.

 I- turmeric tea